chinapedia/wikipedia.abstract.en/Page/Grazia_Deledda.md

 Voice recording

 The voice of Grazia Deledda speaking (in Italian) at the Nobel Prize Ceremony in 1926.
-Listen

 External links